 Third, the Harrod – Domar model classifies economic growth into three categories: actual growth, natural growth rates, and warranted growth.
 The change in real GDP from year to year represents actual growth.

 Natural growth represents the growth rate for maintaining full employment.
-When the labor supply (measured by the labor force) grows 2%, then the economic growth must grow by 2%.
+When the labor supply (measured by the labor force) grows by 2%, then the economic growth must grow by 2%.

 Warranted growth rate represents the rate of growth when saving equals investment.
 In other words, all savings are for investment allocation.